jim-easterbrook/Photini/src/doc/other/localisation.rst

 Photini can be made easier to use for people who don't speak English.
 There are two parts to this -- the text used within the program and the documentation.
 I rely on users to do the translation as I can not write any other language with any fluency.
-You can use an online translation service called Transifex_ or a suitable text editor installed on your computer.
+You can use an online service called Transifex_ or a suitable text editor installed on your computer.

 Online translation
 ------------------